Replacing Gilead In My Dividend Growth Portfolio

 The previous piece I wrote here for Seeking Alpha was focused on the liquidation of my Gilead Sciences (NASDAQ:GILD) position.
 That piece has inspired quite the conversation, with over 350 comments at last count, making it one of my most engaging articles.
-At the end of that aforementioned article I foreshadowed this piece, a companion where I will discuss what I did with the proceeds of that sale.
+At the end of that aforementioned article, I foreshadowed this piece, a companion where I will discuss what I did with the proceeds of that sale.
 GILD was a relatively large position for me, weighted at approximately 1.5% of my portfolio.
 I typically make 0.5% purchases when averaging into a long position, so this meant that I had a significant amount of cash on hand to work with.
 I've already ruined the surprise, posting a stock talk last Monday regarding the companies that I bought with my GILD proceeds: Nestle (OTCPK:NSRGY), Coca-Cola (NYSE:KO), and Disney (NYSE:DIS).
-However, in this piece I will not only be covering these purchases, but my thought process in general, including the other companies that I also considered along the way.
+However, in this piece, I will not only be covering these purchases, but my thought process in general, including the other companies that I also considered along the way.

 Because I'm already sitting on an overweight cash position, I knew that after selling GILD I was going to want to get that cash back into the markets as quickly as possible.
 I feel comfortable holding cash right now due to expected volatility in 2017 and the fact that I believe the market to be fully valued in the present and primed for a pullback; however, I don't necessarily want to add to my cash position because it's already so hefty in size.
 So when thinking about replacing Gilead, I had a couple of main priorities.
 The first priority I had was to replace the income lost when I sold GILD.
 Luckily for me, GILD isn't exactly a high yielder, so I had a lot of flexibility when it came to replacing the company's 2.5% yield.
 My second priority was to add a bit of growth exposure.
 Initially, when I bought GILD in 2014, I wanted this to be the role the stock played for me.
 And it did for awhile, before HCV sales began to slump and the stock turned on a dime from a growth fueled market darling to a deep value play/potential value trap.
 Because of the relatively low yield that was lost with the sale, I knew that I would likely have an opportunity to replace the income with a much higher-yielding stock (or two in my case) and therefore free up cash to add growth as well, killing two birds with one stone.